claint76/inivation-docs/Others/Support_overview.md

 # Additional user guides

-  - [Biasing sensors](http://inilabs.com/support/biasing) - How to get the best performance from your sensors by controlling their on-board electronic biases.
+  - **TO CHANGE** [Biasing sensors](http://inilabs.com/support/biasing) - How to get the best performance from your sensors by controlling their on-board electronic biases.
-  - [Synchronisation](http://inilabs.com/support/synch) How to work with 2 or more sensors simultaneously; also covers stereo configurations.
+  - **TO CHANGE** [Synchronisation](http://inilabs.com/support/synch) How to work with 2 or more sensors simultaneously; also covers stereo configurations.
-  - [Reflashing devices](http://inilabs.com/support/reflashing) - How to benefit from the latest upgrades to device firmware.
+  - **TO CHANGE**[Reflashing devices](http://inilabs.com/support/reflashing) - How to benefit from the latest upgrades to device firmware.